k9w/instructions/webservers/httpdOpenBSD.md

 OpenBSD httpd requires
-[/etc/httpd.conf](https://man.openbsd.org/httpd.conf) to exist and contain at least one server \{\} block, listen address, and root folder defined.
-You can copy the example file from /etc/examples/httpd.conf.
+[/etc/httpd.conf](https://man.openbsd.org/httpd.conf) to exist and contain at least one server \{\} block and listen address.
+The default root folder is '/var/www/htdocs'.

+For a public server instance with no DNS or TLS, you can specify its public IP address or the network interface name, such as vio0, found via ifconfig.

 ```
-# cp /etc/examples/httpd.conf /etc
+server "vio0" {
+        listen on * port 80
+}
 ```

 Or you can use the sample below for offline development on your local computer.
+This one changes the root from '/var/www/htdocs' to '/var/www' with the 'root' keyword.

 ```
 server 127.0.0.1 {